particleincell/Starfish/README.md

 DSMC computation of temperature in an atmospheric jet expanding to a low pressure tank

 # Bug Reporting
-This is an early version and is likely full of bugs.
+The code is under ongoing development and may contain numerous bugs.
 Please submit a bug report if you find anything odd!

 # License
 Please view LICENSE for license terms.

-(c) 2012-2017 Particle In Cell Consulting LLC
+(c) 2012-2018 Particle In Cell Consulting LLC

 # Contact
 Contact us [by visiting the website](https://www.particleincell.com/contact/) or on Twitter [@particleincell](https://twitter.com/particleincell).

 # Revision History
+- v0.19 Re-enables support for multi-domain simulations
 - v0.16.2 Various bug fixes related to DSMC and ambient boundary source
 - v0.16 Addition of a DSMC module (previously included in the full version)
 - v0.15 Initial release of PIC-MCC code